spleenteo/pantry/README.md

 * You can use a git repo to backup your files
 * Set a cronjob to run the script as often as you want (once a day is enough for me.
 I've also set an action on Marathono)
 * Update these files without worries
-* When you'll get a new computer, just copy your backuped files in the right folder (untill a good developer will commit an authomatic restore procedure! :))
+* When you'll get a new computer, just copy your backuped files in the right folder or use the ```restore```parameter to do the magic.

 ## Install